Share this article

 Shelley Kilpatrick avatar

 Shelley Kilpatrick is an accomplished content marketer who creates compelling, original content designed to educate and empower ecommerce businesses.
-She is currently Manager of Content Marketing at BigCommerce where she leads a world-class team of content writers and strategists.
+She is currently Senior Manager of Content Marketing at BigCommerce where she leads a world-class team of content writers and strategists.
 Outside of work, she loves exploring all things Texas BBQ and craft beer with her husband and two dogs.